Summary

 GovTrack places Portman toward the center of the Senate’s ideological spectrum; according to GovTrack’s analysis, Portman is the third most moderate Republican in 2017 being to the right of Susan Collins and Lisa Murkowski but to the left of his other Republican colleagues.[106]
 The American Conservative Union gives Portman a lifetime 79% conservative grade.[107]
 The progressive Americans for Democratic Action gave Portman a 25% liberal quotient in 2014.[107]
 The non-partisan National Journal gave Portman a 2013 composite ideology score of 71% conservative and 29% liberal.[107]

 According to FiveThirtyEight, which tracks congressional records, Portman voted in line with Trump’s position on legislation 90.4% of the time.[108]
-As of October 2022, he has voted with Biden’s positions about 61.8% of the time.[109]
+As of October 2022, he had voted with Biden’s positions about 61.8% of the time.[109]
 CQ RollCall, which also tracks voting records, found that Portman voted with President Obama’s positions on legislation 59.5% of the time in 2011.[110]
 He was one of five Senate Republicans who voted with Obama’s position more than half the time.[111]

 2012 presidential election